farmalloc/exp_collective_farmalloc/README.md

      19 |
 ```

-Directories for separate implementations are summarised
+Directories for separate implementations are summarized
 in the following table.
 Note that baselines are created from `hint` containers
 by removing allocation hint parameters.
-Also note that inessential diffrences
+Also note that inessential differences
-such as those in measruement code and include paths are eliminated from
+such as those in measurement code and include paths are eliminated from
 the separate implementation.

 |container variant|directory|